Intimacy

 Where to Get Tested

 Public health centers (free, anonymous HIV testing available), urology clinics, gynecology clinics, STI clinics, and online test kits (collect samples at home and mail them in).
 Testing at public health centers is often by appointment, but it's free and you don't need to give your name.
+Online kits are completed entirely at home, making them a lower psychological barrier for those uncomfortable with face-to-face visits.

 What to Test For

 Sexually active individuals are recommended to get tested at least once a year for major STIs (chlamydia, gonorrhea, syphilis, HIV, hepatitis B).
 Getting tested before starting a relationship with a new partner is also an act of mutual protection.
+Testing frequency should increase based on risk behaviors; those with multiple partners should ideally test every 3 to 6 months.

 If You Test Positive

 Many STIs can be cured with proper treatment.
 Chlamydia and gonorrhea are treatable with antibiotics, and syphilis can be fully cured with antibiotics if caught early.
 With current antiretroviral therapy (ART), HIV viral load can be suppressed to undetectable levels, and with proper treatment, life expectancy is nearly the same as for uninfected individuals.
 "Positive" does not mean "life is over."
+What matters most is early detection and connecting to appropriate medical care.

 Telling Your Partner